 Self-Care in Times of Stress

-Being ordered to stay at home is a unique situation for most of us, along with the uncertainty accompanying COVID-19.
+Being ordered to stay at home was a unique situation for most of us, along with the uncertainty accompanying COVID-19.
+It revealed much about ourselves, including revisiting old injuries or ailments.
 It's very common for individuals with chronic pain and illness to relapse during times of extreme stress.
 You may have thought that you fully rehabilitated an injury, or chronic condition, only to have it 'flare up' when experiencing challenges.
 Self-care has become very important for both our physical and mental health during this crisis.
 Yet, it can be really hard to focus our attention during these times.
-Healthcare is being rationed; chiropractors, massage therapists, and other bodyworkers have been ordered to close their practices for as long as 3 months.
-Yoga therapy has the potential to help fill this gap for your pain management needs while also attending to your mental health.
+Yoga therapy has the potential to help fill a gap for your pain management needs while also attending to your mental health.
 Yoga and Ayurveda have many suggestions for proactively maintaining our health and reducing stress.

 In addition to remote yoga classes, there are other simple actions that you can take to improve your well-being during this crisis: